Full Code

 uv run src/main.py

-The server will start on http://localhost:8050 and provide an SSE endpoint at /sse.
+The server will be available at http://localhost:8050 with an SSE endpoint at /sse.

 {